chrissarmstrong/seeking-manifold/content/CLIP Guided Diffusion.md

 ![[array-victorian.png|Victorian Era Portrait of a Woman]]

 And in this case, the first 5 images CLIP selected were in fact created using that prompt or one very similar (e.g., "Victorian era portrait").
-The last image, it turns out, was created with the prompt "Window into a beautiful soul #artstation", but you can see how it's not _too_ bad a match for a Victorian era portrait!
+The last image, it turns out, was created with the prompt "Window into a beautiful soul `#artstation`", but you can see how it's not _too_ bad a match for a Victorian era portrait!

 ## Beautiful Orchid